 There really is no better time to travel than now!

 If you are scared to leave now, chances are you will still be scared in 6 months and a year.
 So if you have the ability to go now, JUST GO FOR IT!
-You should travel now as waiting wont make it easier.
+Waiting won’t make it easier.

 Trust me, I know how frightening travelling overseas by yourself can be.
 I applied for my first working visa on my 18th birthday, leaving 4 weeks later, solo.
 I was terrified, but I did it, and it was the best thing I have ever done.